June 18, 2026

 NOPAT is your operating profit after taxes but before financing costs.
 Invested capital is the total capital deployed in the business.
 Cost of capital is the minimum return investors expect for the risk they're taking.

 If EVA is positive, you're creating shareholder value.
 If it's negative, the business isn't earning enough to cover the true cost of the capital invested in it.
-Many large corporations and publicly traded companies use EVA alongside economic profit to evaluate business unit performance and guide capital allocation decisions.
+Many large companies use EVA alongside economic profit to evaluate whether business units earn enough to justify the capital they use.

 How to calculate economic profit